Did you know that daily year-round use of sunscreen can significantly slow the skin’s ageing process?

 SPF is the ultimate anti-ageing cream, and it generally costs a fraction of some of the luxurious ‘miracle creams’ on the market.

-Wearing sunscreen on the daily can help to prevent wrinkles, pigmentation and brown spots, yet just 13% of us use it daily.
+Wearing sunscreen on the daily can help to prevent wrinkles, pigmentation and brown spots, yet research suggests that 85% of us don’t use it properly.

 SPF myths and facts

 Expand each myth below to find the facts.

 Myth: The SPF in my makeup is enough

 Fact: If you use foundation with SPF the quantity applied isn’t enough to be protected while out in the sun.
 Your face would be caked with makeup to get the required sun protection.
 It’s fine to have SPF in your makeup but consider it an extra not your main safeguard.